openforcefield/openff-evaluator/docs/gettingstarted/architecture.rst

 .. rst-class:: spaced-list

     * receiving estimation requests from an |evaluator_client| object.
-    * automatically determining which :doc:`calculation approach <calculationlayers>` to use for each property in the request.
+    * automatically determining which :doc:`calculation approach <../layers/calculationlayers>` to use for each property in the request.
-    * executing those requests across the available :doc:`compute resources <calculationbackend>` following the calculation schemas provided by the client
+    * executing those requests across the available :doc:`compute resources <../backends/calculationbackend>` following the calculation schemas provided by the client
-    * :doc:`caching data <storagebackend>` from any calculations which may be useful for future calculations.
+    * :doc:`caching data <../storage/storagebackend>` from any calculations which may be useful for future calculations.